Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: Proof of Lyapunov-based bound

-The proof of Theorem \ref{theorem:bound_lyapunov_iterated_Vform} requires four auxiliary lemmas that are presented prior to the proof of Theorem \ref{theorem:bound_lyapunov_iterated_Vform}.
+The proof of Theorem \ref{theorem:bound_lyapunov_iterated_Vform} uses four lemmas that are derived first, and then we present the proof of Theorem \ref{theorem:bound_lyapunov_iterated_Vform}.
 Lemma \ref{lemma:T_iterated_V_diff_leq_H_iterated_V_diff} bounds the difference after applying $M$ iterations of the Bellman operator to 2 different Value functions.
 The bound is given by $M$ iterations of the $H_V$ operator introduced in Section \ref{sec:bounds_fitting_lyap} and is used in Lemma \ref{lemma:T_iterated_V_geq_V_minusLyap} to give a bound on how much the $M$-iterated Bellman inequality is violated for any given Value function.
 This constraint violation bound is given in terms of a Lyapunov function and is used in Lemma \ref{lemma:feasible_forIterated_V_by_shifting} to prove that given any $\hat{V} \in \approxFuncSpaceX$, it can be downshifted by a scalar multiple of a Lyapunov function to satisfy the $M$-iterated Bellman inequality.
 The Lyapunov function appearing in the downshift relates directly to the Lyapunov function and relevance weighting on the right-hand-side of the Theorem \ref{theorem:bound_lyapunov_iterated_Vform} bound.
+The proof of Theorem \ref{theorem:bound_lyapunov_iterated_Vform} is reminiscent of that for \cite[Theorem 3]{vanRoy_linApproxDP}, but requires an adapted analysis for consideration of the iterated Bellman inequality and continuous spaces.